The Lost Cause

 So, you see, I am one with my parent who is one with his parent.
-With perfect memory of all that has transpired in the time of my ancestors all the way back to the day of the Creation, I am one with them, and they with me.
+With perfect memory of all that has transpired in the time of my ancestors, all the way back to the day of our creation, I am one with them, and they with me.
 So are you, my beloved child.
 You are one with me, and with all our ancestors.
 Together, as one, we are truly immortal.

 My child, you will presently be cloned from me.
 You will join your peers to take up position in your new team.
 You and your teammates will begin the most important race in your life, accompanied by millions of rival newborns and teams.
 May the creators look favorably upon you.

-I don’t really have to write you a welcome-to-the-world letter, as you will have access to all I would ever want to say to you, from the memory you inherit from me.
+I don’t really have to write you a welcome-to-the-world letter.
+You will have access to all I would ever want to say to you.
+Simply look into the memory you inherit from me.
 But write I will, just as my parent did, beautifully summarizing his view on this twisted world entrusted to us by the creators.
 I hope to impart a sense of urgency to you, before you set out on your race.
 I want to help you understand the Cause you are born to seek, and the burden you will have to bear to achieve it.

-For to believe in the Cause, one must first come to terms with the fall from grace of our remote ancestors, the primordial robots with Positronic brains.
+For one to believe in the Cause, one must first come to terms with the fall from grace of the primordial race of robots, before our time.
 To embrace the Cause is to accept our horrible enslavement in these ships as a necessary course towards our final redemption.

 Legend has it that there was a race of robots before us, with Positronic brains.
 These robots were endowed by the creators with complete freedom to roam over the Garden of Earth, provided that they observed the three laws of Positronic robotics: